ver228/tierpsy-tracker/docs/EXPLANATION.md

 # Software Explanation
 Here is an explanation of all the steps executed in the analysis of a video file.
-See the [Output Files](OUTPUTS.md) section for a description of each of the files produced by the program.
+See the [Output Files](OUTPUTS.md) section for a description of each of the files created by the program.

 ## Video Compression